 - Another role in special effects is the compositor, who is a computer programmer that creates textures and layers for film images in order to make it look more realistic.

+For even more jobs on a film set that you can pursue, check out this list.
 Just from this list of various careers in film, you should have a deeper understanding of what the film and entertainment industry can offer in terms of jobs.
 If you’re looking to study a specific field in filmmaking but aren’t quite sure where to start, get in touch with the admissions staff at NFI for further details about a rewarding career in film.